Comparative Analysis of EMCEE, Gaussian Process, and Masked Autoregressive Flow in Constraining the Hubble Constant Using Cosmic Chronometers Dataset: Introduction

+We compare EMCEE, GP, and MAF along two complementary dimensions: sensitivity to individual $H(z)$ measurements and performance in controlled simulations with known ground truth.
+For the sensitivity analysis, we apply the Monte Carlo delete-$d$ jackknife (MCDJ) and further examine the dependence on redshift range.
+For the simulation-based performance tests, we generate an ensemble of mock CC datasets with a fixed input truth $H_{0,\mathrm{true}}$, apply each method to recover $H_0$ posteriors, and summarise performance by comparing the recovered posterior to $H_{0,\mathrm{true}}$: accuracy (bias and RMSE), credible-interval calibration (68\% and 95\% coverage), and overall posterior quality (log score).
+Two simulation approaches are employed to reduce dependence on any single mock-data prescription.

-In Sec. \ref{sec:data}, we introduce the measurement of the CC dataset and compile it in Table \ref{tab:cc_data}.
-Sec. \ref{sec:Multiple random sampling analysis} presents a comparison of the sensitivity to individual $H(z)$ data points using the three methods (EMCEE, GP, and MAF) through the proposed MRSA.
-Subsec. \ref{subsec:CC constrains H0} introduces these methods, while Subsec. \ref{subsec:Multiple random sampling analysis} details the MRSA and its application in comparing the methods.
-Subsec. \ref{subsec:Seperate to different areas} examines the sensitivity of these methods to data points in different redshift regions.
-In Sec. \ref{sec:Simulation}, we compare the accuracy of the three methods in constraining $\mathrm{H}_0$ using the CC data through the simulated $H_{\text{sim}}(z_{\text{sim}})$ datasets with a prior $\mathrm{H}_{\mathrm{0prior}}$.
-Finally, Sec. \ref{sec:discussions and conclusions} provides the conclusions and discussions of this study.
+In Section \ref{sec:data}, we introduce the measurement of the CC dataset and compile it in Table \ref{tab:cc_data}.
+Section \ref{sec:Sensitivity Analysis} presents a comparison of the sensitivity to individual $H(z)$ data points using the three methods (EMCEE, GP, and MAF) through the MCDJ.
+Subsection \ref{subsec:CC constrains H0} introduces these methods, while Subsection \ref{subsec:Monte Carlo delete d jackknife} details the MCDJ and its application in comparing the methods.
+Subsection \ref{subsec:Seperate to different areas} examines the sensitivity of these methods to data points in different redshift regions.
+In Section \ref{sec:Simulation}, we evaluate method performance in the simulated $H_{\text{sim}}$ datasets with a fixed input truth $H_{0,\mathrm{true}}$, summarising results using accuracy, credible-interval calibration, and overall posterior quality.
+Finally, Section \ref{sec:discussions and conclusions} provides the conclusions and discussions of this study.